Applied Radiology

 Ana Mitchell, MD; Simran Sekhon, MD; Kriti Gwal, MD; John McGahan, MD

-Estimated time for completion: 1 hour • Date of release and review: November 1, 2022 • Expiration Date: October 31, 2023
+Estimated time for completion: 1 hour • Date of original release: November 1, 2022 • Date of review: October 9, 2024 • Expiration Date: October 31, 2025

 A variety of intrathoracic masses may present in the fetus and present as a mimic to congenital diaphragmatic hernia.
 Knowledge of their locations, ultrasound characteristics, and MRI findings helps limiting the differential diagnosis and guiding treatment.
 Jointly provided by IAME and Anderson Publishing Inc., this activity is designed to educate radiologists about fetal intrathoracic masses and distinguishing imaging features that will help in guiding management.
 Knowledge of the ultrasound and MRI features of these masses will help in differentiate these masses from congenital diaphragmatic hernia.
 Once this diagnosis can be made ultrasound and MRI may also be used to predict residual pulmonary tissue and other findings, such as liver herniating into the thorax, which will help guide fetal and neonatal therapy.